Rashidun Caliphate: Economy

+Treasury and coinage

+Bait-ul-Maal (lit., the house of money), aka treasury, aka state exchequer, was established by Abu Bakr.
+Umar built the building housing it.

+Revenues for the Bait came from taxes on lands left in the hands of their owners, rents from confiscated lands, and to a lesser extent zakat tithe paid by Muslims, one fifth the value of booty, and tribute and personal taxes paid by the conquered.

+A "major portion" of the funds collected for the Bait-ul-Maal (at least under caliph Umar) went to stipends or allowances that Muslims gave themselves as conquerors of the land.

 After consulting the Companions, Umar decided to establish the central Treasury at Medina.
 Abdullah bin Arqam was appointed as the Treasury Officer.
 He was assisted by Abdur Rahman bin Awf and Muiqib.
 A separate Accounts Department was also set up to maintain spending records.

 Later treasuries were set up in the provinces.
-After meeting the local expenditure the provincial treasuries were required to remit the surplus revenue to the central treasury at Medina.
-According to Yaqubi the salaries and stipends charged to the central treasury amounted to over 30 million dirhams.
+After meeting the local expenditure, the provincial treasuries were required to remit the surplus revenue to the central treasury at Medina.
+According to Yaqubi, the salaries and stipends charged to the central treasury amounted to over 30 million dirhams.

-A separate building was constructed for the royal treasury, the bait ul maal, which, in large cities, was protected by as many as 400 guards.
+A separate building was constructed for the royal treasury, the bait ul maal which, in large cities, was protected by as many as 400 guards.

 Most historical accounts state that, among the Rashidun caliphs, Uthman was the first to strike coins; some accounts, however, state that Umar was the first to do so.
 When Persia was conquered, three types of coins were current there: the Baghli, of eight dang; Tabari of four dang; and Maghribi of three dang.
 Umar (or Uthman, according to some accounts) first struck an Islamic dirham of six dang.

 Social welfare and pensions were introduced in early Islamic law as forms of zakāt (charity), one of the Five Pillars of Islam, since the time of Umar.
 The taxes (including zakāt and jizya) collected in the treasury of an Islamic government were used to provide income for the needy, including the poor, elderly, orphans, widows, and the disabled.
 According to the Islamic jurist Al-Ghazali (Algazel, 1058–1111), the government was also expected to stockpile food supplies in every region in case a disaster or famine occurred.
-The Caliphate was thus one of the earliest welfare states.
+Many Muslim thus argue the Rashidun caliphate was thus one of the earliest welfare states.